mmistakes/so-simple-theme/_mnprdocs/controls.md

 ### Pigment-based effects

 - **Pigment variation**, controls the degree at which the reflected color of a pigment deviates towards one or another color.
 E.g., green pigmentation that deviates to a more blue or yellow color in certain parts.
-- **Pigment application**, controls how the pigment is placed over a substrate.
+- **Pigment application**, controls how the pigment is placed over a canvas.
 This can be interpreted as the amount or pressure at which pigment is applied to achieve an effect.
 E.g., pigment granulation (Watercolor/Frayed).
-- **Pigment density**, controls the concentration of the pigment placed over a substrate.
+- **Pigment density**, controls the concentration of the pigment placed over a canvas.
 This is especially relevant to transparent and translucent media ( i.e., watercolor, ink, colored pencils), but can also influence opaque media.
 E.g., dilution, lightness, saturation.

-### Substrate-based effects
+### Canvas-based effects

-- **Substrate distortion**, controls the distortion caused by the substrate roughness on the rendered image.
+- **Canvas distortion**, controls the distortion caused by the canvas roughness on the rendered image.
 This is especially relevant for fluid media (i.e., watercolor, graffiti).
-- **U-inclination** and **V-inclination**, control the inclination of the substrate, which generally affects the direction at which patterns or marks from fluid media evolve.
+- **U-inclination** and **V-inclination**, control the inclination of the canvas, which generally affects the direction at which patterns or marks from fluid media evolve.
 However, generalizing upon this, these parameters are used to define the offset of existing patterns or marks in a horizontal or vertical direction.
 E.g., bleeding direction, cross-hatching direction, stroke direction.

 ### Edge-based effects